ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 # Terminology and Notation

-This API is described in terms of Objects, which an application can interact with; Actions the application can perform on these objects; Events, which an object can send to an application asynchronously; and Parameters associated with these Actions and Events.
+This API is described in terms of Objects, which an application can interact with; Actions the application can perform on these Objects; Events, which an Object can send to an application asynchronously; and Parameters associated with these Actions and Events.

 The following notations, which can be combined, are used in this document: